Type 59G Durjoy

 The Type 59G Durjoy, sometimes known as Type 59G, is a highly modernized version of the Chinese Type 59 tank for the Bangladesh Army.
 The Bangladesh Army's old Type 59 tanks were upgraded similarly to Type 59G standard at 902 Central Workshop of the Bangladesh Machine Tools Factory with Chinese assistance.

-The Bangladesh Army renamed the tank as Durjoy (দুর্জয়).
+The MBT is known as Durjoy in Bengali (দুর্জয়).

 History

 The Bangladeshi Army required armoured vehicles with limited weight but good protection, firepower and speed.
 Between the 1980s and the early 2000s, the army had hundreds of Type 59 tanks which stayed in service until 2015.
 The Bangladesh Army decided to upgrade all the remaining functional tanks because the rebuilding process of a tank costs one third of buying a new one.
+In February 2018, the Type 59s were upgraded to the Type 59G.

 During this process, only the hull of the original tank is used and all the other aspects are upgraded.
-BMTF upgraded 174 type 59 tanks to Durjoy standard.

-Description
+Design

 The tank uses the basic Type 59 hull which is 6.04 m long, 3.27 m wide and has a height of 2.59 m.
 The tank weighs 40 t package.

 The Durjoy uses a 730 hp diesel engine and has a power to weight ratio of 17.4 hp per tonnes.
 The maximum speed of the vehicle varies: in fact the tank can run at 49 km/h max.
 The tanks range is 450 km.
 It is equipped with rubber padded tracks to navigate softer soils and swamps.
 The tank has five road wheels on each side with a prominent gap between the first and second road wheel.
 The track is driven by a drive sprocket at the rear, with an idler at the front.
 Also there are return rollers which was not present on the original type-59.
 The suspension is a torsion bar system.
 The engine exhaust is on the left fender.

 The Durjoy tanks require a crew of 4 people which includes commander, driver, gunner and loader.
 Unlike the basic Type 59, the Durjoy has an air conditioning system to increase crew comfort and complete NBC protection.